Skip to content

 Shanghai Tunnel Walking Tour

-Visitors wanting to learn more about Portland’s dark history can decide for themselves whether or not the legends are true by visiting a small section of the infamous tunnels with the Haunted Shanghai Tunnel Tour.
-The tour begins at Old Town Pizza & Brewing in what was once the lobby of the luxurious Merchant Hotel, built in 1880 and reportedly one of the most haunted places in Portland.
+Visitors wanting to learn more about the Portland underground can decide for themselves whether or not the legends are true by visiting a small section of the infamous tunnels with the Haunted Shanghai Tunnel Tour.
+The 90-minute tour begins at Old Town Pizza & Brewing in what was once the lobby of the luxurious Merchant Hotel, built in 1880 and reportedly one of the most haunted places in Portland.

 a dark brick-walled hallway leading to a wooden stairway rising to a trapdoor